MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/cloud-update.md

 2. Review how [cloud update works with other management tools](#compatibility-with-other-management-tools) and verify that you don't have any conflicts.
 3. Review how cloud update uses [channel to profile mapping](#channel-to-profile-mapping) for identifying eligible devices and onboarding them for update management.
 4. Learn more about the [controls](#profile-controls) and [settings](#tenant-settings) available with cloud update.
-5. Follow the guide to [enable and configure cloud update](https://learn.microsoft.com/en-us/deployoffice/fieldnotes/adopting-cloud-update).
+5. Follow the guide to [enable and configure cloud update](/fieldnotes/adopting-cloud-update.md).
-6. Refer to the [troubleshooting](#troubleshooting) and [FAQ](#faq) sections for more advanced topics.
+6. Refer to the [troubleshooting](#troubleshooting) for more advanced topics.

 ## Touring cloud update